Charts of the Week

 Updating our chart to peer into 2023, only a scenario of consecutive month-on-month decreases of 0.3 percent or more could bring inflation back to the Fed’s 2 percent target within the next six months.

-<h2 class="blog-h2 blog-h2-styles" id="US-inflation-hotspots-and-correctly-anticipating-a-cooling-trend">US inflation hotspots and correctly anticipating a cooling trend</h2>
+US inflation hotspots and correctly anticipating a cooling trend

-Featured in Charts of the Week on August 26
+Featured in: Charts of the Week on August 26

 When we first published this heat map, we had no way of knowing that inflation had reached its peak (at least temporarily).
 But there was a patch of cool blue indicating a broad-based decline in commodity prices was underway.